We are Available on:

 Hinduism and Vegetarianism

 Hinduism, as the predominant religion in India, holds significant influence over the culinary landscape of the country.
 A prominent aspect of Hinduism that is widely recognized is its strong emphasis on vegetarianism.
-The majority of Indian cuisine adheres to a lacto-vegetarian diet, which entails abstaining from the consumption of meat, fish, and eggs, while still permitting the intake of dairy products.
+The majority of south asian cuisine adheres to a lacto-vegetarian diet.
+Which entails abstaining from the consumption of meat, fish, and eggs, while still permitting the intake of dairy products.

 Islam and Halal